 Exercise in the Gymnasium

-Exercise Rehabilitation is an entirely different field, quite separate to exercise.
-The strategies used in gymnasiums for those that are symptom free may be ineffective and potentially dangerous to the patient in pain.
-Research being lead by Australian physiotherapy researchers including Professors Paul Hodges, Lorimer Mosely and Peter O’Sullivan, and their many co-contributors is starting to shine some light on the key elements of rehabilitative exercise and how it differs from purely physical exercise.
+Exercise Rehabilitation is an entirely different field, quite separate from exercise.
+The strategies used in gymnasiums for those that are symptom-free may be ineffective and potentially dangerous to the patient in pain.
+Research being led by Australian physiotherapy researchers including Professors Paul Hodges, Lorimer Mosely and Peter O’Sullivan, and their many co-contributors are starting to shine some light on the key elements of rehabilitative exercise and how it differs from purely physical exercise.
 Twelve of these key elements are explored below.

 Pain is a priority to the brain, so much so that a perceived threat produces pain ahead of an actual threat to the body.
-Pain inhibits coordinated muscle function (and subsequently effects how we move), and if continually present can produce an excitation in the brain and spinal cord that amplifies and exaggerates the pain response.
-In chronic pain sufferers the brain gets so used to running the pain sequence that it cannot stop doing it.
+Pain inhibits coordinated muscle function (and subsequently effects how we move) and if continually present can produce excitation in the brain and spinal cord that amplifies and exaggerates the pain response.
+In chronic pain sufferers, the brain gets so used to running the pain sequence that it cannot stop doing it.
 People in pain need to know their exercise won’t increase their injury so that they can move freely.
-Experiencing free movement without pain allows the pain sufferer to be receptive to learning new movement patterns and to lay down new neuronal pathways.
+Experiencing free movement without pain allows the pain sufferer to be receptive to learning new movement patterns and laying down new neuronal pathways.